-Bear in mind though, when pricing a BMS, you won’t find cost listed on the websites of many suppliers – this is due to the fact that BMS solutions are often tailored specifically for each customer and as such, it’s difficult to provide an accurate quote.
+Bear in mind though, when pricing a BMS, you may not find cost listed on the websites of many suppliers – this is because BMS solutions are often tailored specifically for each customer and as such, it’s difficult to provide an accurate quote.

 A lot of these companies also fall under the heading of BPM (Business Process Management).
 A BPM is a type of Business Management System, but it focuses on a process specifically whereas there are a few different types of BMS.

 2. What kind of BMS Are You Looking For?

 Today, most Business Management Systems are software based and in my opinion, these are the ones that will allow you to achieve the best ROI.